DrThomasAger/smile/README.md

 Want to feel happier when you prompt engineer?
 Just use every time you see a ***(: Smile*** as a reminder to smile in real life!
 That way, you can build a habit of happiness.

+# Glossary

+I coined the term "prompt instruction language" by creating ***(: Smile*** and separating it from the response language.

+I would love for more prompt engineers to adopt the term "prompt language" for their method of systematizing text structure.

+I'm happy to help!
+DM me or raise an issue! :)

 :) End README.md :)